danjl1100/advent-2023/README.md

 ## Listing

-1. Day 1 - Trebuchet: Planning to make this as close to a "one-liner" iterator expression as possible, we'll see.
+1. Day 1 - Trebuchet: Complicated quite a bit by the "number word" finding logic